Cutting Edge Lesson In Action 1

 Key Questions

-Q) What kind of stone was used for tool making and how was it used?
+Q) What kind of stone was used for tool making, and how was it utilised?

 Q) How and why was metal adapted for use by Māori in the early 1800s?